 Erin and Chris Benzakein have spent the last fifteen years building their family-run business Floret from the ground up in the fertile Skagit River Valley of Washington State.
 Now considered one of the most well-known flower farms in the world, they are embarking on a new endeavor—rehabilitating a new 24-acre farm in order to expand their growing ground and create a living laboratory.

-Watch their journey and the transformation of the farm in a new four-part documentary series Growing Floret on the new Magnolia Network.
+Watch their journey and the transformation of the farm in the Emmy-nominated four-part documentary series Growing Floret on the Magnolia Network.

 About the show

 Growing Floret documents the transformation of the farm and the people of Floret for an entire year.
 Each episode is centered around a specific season and explores what it takes to grow a heart-centered, creative business.

 - Episode 1 Groundwork | Erin and Chris purchase a new 24-acre farm, but quickly realize the soil is depleted and needs repair.

 - Episode 2 Crossroads | As pressure mounts from multiple responsibilities, Erin faces the difficult decision of how much to expand the business.

 - Episode 3 Community | Erin’s second book, A Year in Flowers, is released, and Floret hosts a book launch party to connect with fans.

 - Episode 4 Sanctuary | The new farm design takes shape and Erin and the team deepen their commitment to spreading the message that beauty matters.

 Viewers will also have access to a seven-part flower-growing workshop on the Magnolia app, Magnolia Workshops.
 In The Flower Growing Guide, Erin demonstrates how to create a cut flower garden step-by-step, from planning and mapping all the way to getting young plants in the ground.